ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## The Capsule Protocol {#capsule-protocol}

-Definitions of new HTTP Upgrade Tokens can state that their associated request's data stream uses the Capsule Protocol.
+Definitions of new HTTP upgrade tokens can state that their associated request's data stream uses the Capsule Protocol.
 If they do so, the contents of the associated request's data stream uses the following format: